Song'e Napule

-Song'e Napule is a 2013 Italian crime-comedy film written and directed by Manetti Bros. and starring Alessandro Roja and Giampaolo Morelli.
+Song'e Napule is a 2013 Italian heist comedy film written and directed by Manetti Bros. and starring Alessandro Roja and Giampaolo Morelli.
 It premiered at the 2013 Rome Film Festival.

 For their performances, Carlo Buccirosso and Paolo Sassanelli won the Nastro d'Argento for best supporting actors.
 The film also won both Nastro d'Argento and David di Donatello Awards for best score (by Pivio and Aldo De Scalzi) and for best original song (for two different songs, respectively "'A verità" by Alessandro Nelson Garofalo, Rosario Castagnola, Francesco Liccardo and Sarah Tartuffo and "Song'e Napule" by C. Di Risio, F. D’Ancona and Giampaolo Morelli), as well as the Nastro d'Argento for best comedy film.